 - Max out 2% bonus categories = $500 in cash back

 - Sign-up bonus = $500 in cash back

 - $1,000/month in other spending = $120 in cash back

 While the earning “caps” this card has may hinder your rewards game if you spend a lot in bonus categories each year, they may not be a problem if your business expenses aren’t very high, anyway.

-Also note that cash back earned with this card never expires as long as your account is still open.
+You'll also earn an unlimited 5% back on Lyft rides through March 2022.
+Note that cash back earned with this card never expires as long as your account is still open.